huwenqing0606/mpt-circuit/spec/mpt-proof.md

 >  + `Mid`: indicate a branch node
 >  + `Leaf`: indicate a leaf node
 >  + `Empty`: indicate an empty node, the hash of this node is Fq::Zero
->  + `LeafExt`: indicate a "virtual" node in the leaf inserted / deleted case, which in fact exist only in the updated state, the node hash for these node types is just equal to its child
+>  + `LeafExt`: indicate a "virtual" node in the leaf inserted / deleted case, which in fact exists only in the updated state, and the node hash for these node types is just equal to its child
 >  + `LeafExtFinal`: Parent of the empty node which would be updated

 > `sibling`: The siblings of nodes in BMPT path